-Instead, Western alcohol and acetone extracts of the kava plant ended up being more toxic than traditional preparations were.
+Instead, Western alcohol and acetone extracts of the kava plant were more toxic than traditional preparations.
 In a seminal paper on the topic, Peter Whitton and a team of researchers from Phyto-Research, a private institution in the United Kingdom, postulate that there is a synergistic interaction among the chemical compounds in Kava root (namely, kavalactones and glutathione).

 Modern extraction techniques, the authors suggest, remove glutathione from the extract.
 Glutathione is a potent antioxidant that may protect liver cells from damage.
 So, as Whitton’s theory implies, traditional preparations of kava naturally contain kavalactones but also contain the antioxidants that ensure its relative safety.
 Traditional preparations are also far less concentrated and made only with kava root, which also contributes to their safety.

-But, Whitton’s theory isn’t without critique.
-Other scholars pushed back against Whitton’s work, arguing that it implies that kavalactones themselves are harmful to the liver—a claim that scientists are having a hard time proving.
+But Whitton’s theory isn’t without critique.
+Other scholars pushed back against Whitton’s work, arguing that it implies that kavalactones themselves are harmful to the liver—a claim that scientists have a hard time proving.
 While there are at least 100 known cases of kava-induced liver toxicity, no one has been able to state that kavalactones, or other kava compounds, are the definitive culprits.
 As such, Canada lifted its kava ban in 2012, and Germany followed suit in 2014.

-Given all of the confusion and back-and-forth from academic circles, it’s the consumer who ends up most confused.
+Given all of the confusion and back-and-forth from academic circles, the consumer ends up most confused.
 When in doubt, make your kava the traditional way—with water.

 Kava Side Effects